When Ian Penny started kindergarten, his parents enrolled him in school away from his home in Prince George’s County.

 “When you go to an HBCU, you’re just able to be comfortable in your Blackness,” Green said.
 “A lot of Black people – they don’t feel comfortable here.”

 The admissions office is committed to countering “misinformation” about this university that is often present in Prince George’s County schools, Gundy said.

 The Maryland Ascent Program and College Access Conference provide college application help for high schoolers, Gundy said.
 Maryland Ascent is for first-generation college students from Baltimore City, Baltimore County and Prince George’s County.

 The university also hosts the EDGE program, where admitted students stay overnight.
 The program is not exclusive to Prince George’s County, but many local students use the weekend as an opportunity to get to know the campus, Gundy said.

 Junior finance major Shayne Richmond said the EDGE program helped him decide whether to attend this university.
 But the program would impact enrollment more if it were open to more high schoolers, not just those accepted to this university, Richmond said.

 Richmond, who went to K-8 school in Prince George’s County before transferring to a private high school in Virginia, felt fortunate his education outside of the county led him to this university.

 “But I looked around once I got here, and a lot of the students that I was around when I was in kindergarten through eighth grade weren’t here,” Richmond said.
 “I’ve started to ask myself the question: Where are they all?”

-The university also offers Maryland Incentive Awards to students in counties across the state, including Prince George’s County.
+The university also offers Maryland Incentive Awards to students in counties across the state, including Prince George’s.
 The program targets students who overcome adversity in their journey to college.

 Green said correspondence about the Maryland Incentive Awards program was the only outreach she received from her counselors when applying from Oxon Hill High School.